 We don't expect VA panels to experience permanent image retention, as the VA panel in our long-term test appears immune.

-The Q60R has an optional black frame insertion feature that can reduce the flicker frequency as low as 60Hz, even in game mode, in order to reduce persistence blur.
+The Q60R has an optional black frame insertion feature that can reduce the flicker frequency as low as 60Hz, even in Game Mode, to reduce persistence blur.
 Enabling Auto Motion Plus automatically changes the flicker to 120Hz, and setting LED Clear Motion to 'On' reduces the flicker frequency to 60Hz, or 120Hz when displaying 120Hz content.

 When motion interpolation is enabled with the flicker at 120Hz, the pulse timing isn't very good, causing some strange motion artifacts in some areas of the screen, as seen in our 60 fps Motion Interpolation picture.